rylnd/dotfiles/README.md

 ```bash
 $ pair                  # Lists the current author/email
 ```

 ## git/.gitconfig
 Enough said.

 ## git/aliases
 Bash aliases related to git.
 Saves me from typing some characters.

+## setup/
+Scripts to aid in the install/update process

 ## test/
 Unit tests to document the behavior of these scripts.